stonegold546/cohens_d_calculators/README.md

 ## Regression OLS

 The R package `MBESS` (Kelley, 2007) - via the [Open CPU API](https://www.opencpu.org/api.html) - is used to compute confidence intervals using the `ci.R2` function.
 The confidence intervals are set to 90%.
-This is equivalent to the 95% two-sided confidence interval given that the _R_-squared cannot be negative (Smithson, 2003).
+This is equivalent to the 95% two-sided confidence interval given that the _R_-squared cannot be negative (Smithson, 2003, pp. 42–66).

 ### _R_-squared confidence intervals